Nadia El Fani: Neither Allah nor Master controversy

 El Fani discusses the Neither Allah nor Master controversy at the Secular Conference 2014 in London.

 The 2011 documentary Neither Allah nor Master (Ni Allah ni Maître, a play on the Ni Dieu ni maître slogan coined by French socialist Louis Auguste Blanqui in 1880), in France released under the title Laïcité, Inch'Allah ! ("Secularism, God willing!"), describes the events leading up to the Tunisian Revolution and those directly following it, focusing on the role of Islam in the public sphere.
 In the film, El Fani states that the fall of Ben Ali should not only bring about political freedom, but also religious freedom.
 She defends laïcité (secularism) and warns against the threat of Islamism.

 In late April 2011, El Fani was invited by Hannibal TV to discuss her new film on television in a studio with 500 people.
 She reported that the message of her film was well-understood, and there was no hostility from the audience in the room.
 Although she confirmed she was an atheist herself, she claimed that Neither Allah nor Master was "not anti-religious", but a defence of separation of religion and state.
 At the time of the interview, she was bald because she was still undergoing chemotherapy.

 An edited shorter version of the interview went viral online shortly after, causing an Islamist backlash.
-During the film's premiere in April 2011 in Tunis, dozens of Islamists attacked the cinema, breaking down the door shouting Allahu akbar! with black flags and effectively preventing the screening.
-Islamist lawyers filed complaints against her film.

 El Fani received numerous death threats for being an atheist and bald and was the target of massive defamation on social media.
 One person on social media promised 200 million dinars to whoever would kill her.
 She decided to flee Tunisia and once again return to France to escape persecution and imprisonment.

+During the film's premiere in April 2011 in Tunis, dozens of Islamists attacked the cinema, breaking down the door shouting Allahu akbar! with black flags and effectively preventing the screening.
+Islamist lawyers filed complaints against her film.

 Her film premiered in France on 21 September 2011 with the title Laïcité, Inch'Allah !, and she received the Prix Internationale de la laïcité for it.
 Her film was later the subject of a doctoral thesis in England on Secularism in Middle Eastern Documentaries.
 El Fani was also recovering from her cancer, joking that "The Revolution was the best of the remedies".
 Although she hoped to return to Tunisia "to live there and finally be free", she was afraid to go and that her passport would be confiscated.